JoshuaS3/joshstock.in/site/content/projects.md

 <figcaption>This is not a complete table, nor can I call myself an expert at
 these.
 They're just some things I've worked with in the past.</figcaption>

-**This page is incomplete and a WIP.
-It will change semi-frequently and likely split into several pages as I document projects and add information, media, and kanban boards to each.
+**The following list is incomplete and a WIP.
+It will change semi-frequently as I continue to document projects and add information, media, and kanban boards to each project's page.
 Each project listing will eventually encompass use cases, major technologies used and/or technical details, and link to the relevant Git repositories or published blog articles.**

 ---

-Under construction; check [Git repositories](https://git.joshstock.in) instead
+{projects_list}